 After the decrease of tuberculosis, a new group of diseases emerged: cardiovascular diseases - hearth disease, peripheral arterial disease and stroke.
 During the 1970ies and the 1980ies medical and surgical treatment for heart disease improved.
 In Norway the capacity for heart surgery was limited and in the 1980ies it was established an air bridge where patients and health personnel were flown to United Kingdom for treatment.
 Again the idealists of LHL took action.
 They argued that it was unacceptable that Norway was unable to give adequate treatment to its own citizens.
 LHL at that time had a conference center one hours drive outside Oslo.
 This was transformed to at hearth hospital by building operating theatres and other facilities together with the congress center.
 Then the Feiring heart hospital opened in 1989.

 Due to the smoking epidemic in the western countries, other types of lung diseases such as lung cancer and chronic obstructive lung disease have increased over the last decades.
 Glittre Sanatorium was a tuberculosis sanatorium, and went on to become a general lung hospital after World War II.
-The government operated the hospital until 1990, then LHL took over the builidings and started a modern lung hospital for rehabilitation.
+The government operated the hospital until 1990, then LHL took over the buildings and started a modern lung hospital for rehabilitation.

 Our hospitals are for historically reasons mainly located in rural communities.
 Over the last years it has been LHL strategy to change this.
 We want to have hospitals in urban areal – LHL wants to be where people live their lives.

 LHL represents and works for patients with heart and pulmonary diseases in Norway.
 LHL has 52 000 members and owns hospitals in all regions in Norway.
-This means that the hospitals are wholly patient-owned.